 You could, for example, suggest the groom has multiple best men, each with a different role on the day.
 You can say this is so one bloke isn’t overwhelmed on the day (and they all get a dance with the fit bridesmaid) – but really it’s just about getting the best bloke behind the mic.
 Sneaky?
 Perhaps.
-But it gets you what you want and no one is left crying.
+But you get what you want and no one is left crying.

 Yes, call us modern millennials if you must (clearly we’re not), but we reckon women are worth thinking about.
-We know, we’re so ‘out-there’.

 Women (generally) still take on the lion share of wedding prep but they’re a remarkably underused resource on the day.
 Sure, there’s a lot of Champagne to get through but girls, it’s only five to eight minutes from the start of a speech to the toast.
 You can handle that.